ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-functions.md

 ## tupleIntDiv

-Does integer division of two tuples.
+Does integer division of two tuples, returns a tuple of the quotients.

 **Syntax**